free things to do in New York City

 Jazz | Dixieland Jazz with the Gotham Jazzmen

 The Gotham Jazzmen bring their take on Dixieland Jazz.
-The band features: Ed Bonoff on drums; James Collier on trombone; Lee Lorenz on cornet; Pete Sokolow on piano; Dick Waldburger on bass; Ernie Lumer on clarinet; and Bill Wurtzel on guitar.
-This event recurs every Tuesday.
+The band features: Ed Bonoff on drums; James Collier more on trombone; Lee Lorenz on cornet; Pete Sokolow on piano; Dick Waldburger on bass; Ernie Lumer on clarinet; and Bill Wurtzel on guitar.
+This event recurs every Tuesday. less

 New York City, NY; NYC